 Essential oil inhalers are a great addition to any essential oil collection.
-They are great for on-the-go and for those times you can’t use a diffuser.
+They are perfect for on-the-go and for those times you can’t use a diffuser.

-Learn all about how to use them and a few favorite essential oil inhaler recipe blends that you can use today.
+Learn all about how to use one correctly.
+Plus, I share a few favorite essential oil inhaler recipe blends that you can use today.

 Base – snaps into place to hold the wick inside the inhaler